For your free patterns and tutorial videos, please scroll down to the second set of bullets.

 Here are your free, printable PDF sewing patterns and tutorial videos for making the basic sun dress shown at the top of this page:

-- Free printable PDF sewing pattern for a 9 or 10 inch fashion doll simple sun dress (long or short)
+- Free printable PDF sewing pattern for a fashion doll — simple sun dress (long or short)

 - Tutorial video showing how to make the dress in either the short or long version